dxworks/git-log-file-generator/Readme.md

                 * hours - "Some integer number which describes threshold in hours"
                 * minutes - "Some integer number which describes threshold in minutes"
                 * seconds - "Some integer number which describes threshold in seconds"
-            * rootDir - "This is a path used most of the time for the ignorer, sets the base path for the globs used in ignorer.
-(Most of the time it's the same as the projectPath)"
         * ignorer(optional) - "Path to globs file, a unix feature for sorting files.
 We use it like a gitignore file to build the logs"
         * outputFile(optional) - "Path to a file where we export the logs.
 (By default the output is STDOUT)"
         * fileConfig(optional) - "Path to a YML file.
 For the ease of use we can add all the configs in a YML file.",